sayeed1999/Move-Bangladesh/Documentations/KEYCLOAK.md

 ## Running the Containers

+### Development Mode

-Follow the following steps to deploy Keycloak in your local machine: -
+Follow the following steps to deploy Keycloak in development mode: -

 - Ensure Docker is running on your system.
 - Open up a terminal from the project root directory.